 Spatial Data Infrastructures (SDI)

-Spatial Data Infrastructures are an evolving concept that provide the spatial or geographic base underpinning a state’s or a country’s economic, environmental, and social activities.
+Spatial Data Infrastructures are evolving concepts that provide the spatial or geographic base underpinning a state’s or a country’s economic, environmental, and social activities.
 Originally this was provided by a statewide mapping system, but now SDIs involve a complex digital environment.
 This environment includes a wide range of spatial databases and is concerned with standards and institutional structures and technologies, including the World Wide Web and Wireless Application Protocol (WAP).
 Spatial Data Infrastructures underpin an information-driven society, facilitating it in becoming spatially enabled.
-SDIs are an essential part of eGovernment strategies, and key to the provision of timely and relevant information about land to the public, business, and government.
+SDIs are an essential part of eGovernment strategies, and key to the provision of timely and relevant information about the land to the public, business, and government.

 Digital Twin (DT)

 A digital twin is a virtual representation of real-world entities and processes, synchronised at a specified frequency and fidelity.